 All we needed was a nearby comfortable place to rest but we were overwhelmed at the size of the double suite prepared for us above the chapel.
 There was a sitting area, two bedrooms, a kitchen, and a bath.

 My sister called me to the refrigerator and showed me the plates of quiche and pumpkin pancakes placed in there for us.
-There was a dish of sliced apples, three kinds of jam, orange juice and milk and even wine.
+There was a dish of sliced apples, three kinds of jam, orange juice, milk, and even wine.
 On the counter were two boxes of cereal, regular and sugar-free syrup, a fresh loaf of bread, and a plate of doughnuts — and there were bananas on the table.

 Sometimes it’s the simplest touches that speak the greatest love.

 Later, I wandered out of the room.
 We were the only ones on the floor, but I could almost see the sisters of the past as they moved in silence up and down the hall.
 In the dark prayer room, I peered through the curtains into the chapel below.
 The nuns used to be cloistered and would come into this room to pray and hold vigil during the night.
 I loosed the tears, and I felt as if someone was wrapping a blanket around me.

 I hadn’t thought about that experience for months, but I felt peace again in the remembering.
 What the sisters did for us didn’t take much time, but we felt so loved — and we couldn’t know at that point how badly we’d need that refreshment to strengthen us for what was to come.